[Meta Title] Complete List of 25 Crystals That Can and Can’t Go In Salt | AllCrystal

-No, you shouldn’t put selenite in salt because it has an extremely-low MOHS score of 2.
-Moreover, selenite dissolves in both saltwater and normal water.
-So, cleanse this all-purpose cleansing crystal with a damp cloth instead.
+No, you shouldn’t put Selenite in salt because it has an extremely-low Mohs score of 2.
+Selenite dissolves in both saltwater and normal water, so occasionally cleanse this self-cleansing crystal with a damp cloth.

 In A Nutshell

-Do you know some crystals shouldn’t be in the water?
+Did you know some crystals shouldn’t be in the water, either?
 Selenite cracks in water.
 Some even crack after long exposure to the sun.
 Good aftercare will keep your crystals looking beautiful and feeling new as they are now.